-One of the truest adventures you can have during your visit, it’s an activity with history, pride and exhilaration.
-Deeply rooted in Greenlandic culture, the experience of kayaking in Greenland is more than just an act of sport.
+One of the truest adventures you can have during your visit, it’s an activity with history, pride, and exhilaration.
+Deeply rooted in Greenlandic culture, the experience of kayaking in Greenland is more than just an act of the sport.

 It’s a way to connect with the destination and the people that live there.
 We have waited our whole lives to hop on a plane to the Arctic and explore the vastness of Greenland and our adventure started in Ilulissat, with kayaking.

 The kayak has become a national symbol in Greenland and no matter what area you visit in Greenland, you will be able to find a kayak rack next to the bay that is filled with new age and traditional kayaks.

 The old traditional kayaks are the ones with true stories.
 They are the ones that call out to you with their wooden frames and animal bone detailing.
 It’s hard not to admire the craftsmanship that dates back for centuries.